 - NEWS & PRESS RESOURCES

-Conejo Valley Days entertains about 26,000 visitors each year over four days.
-With carnival rides, live entertainment, local vendors, arts & crafts, games, food and wonderful community involvement; it is truly a long-standing celebration perfect for the whole family.
+Conejo Valley Days entertains about 26,000 visitors each year over five days.
+With carnival rides, live entertainment, local vendors, arts & crafts, games, food and wonderful community involvement; it is truly a long-standing celebration perfect for the entire family.

-The small group of friends and neighbors who started the idea of Conejo Valley Days grew into a network of clubs, organizations, charities, sponsors and volunteers.
+The small group of friends and neighbors who started Conejo Valley Days grew into a network of clubs, organizations, charities, sponsors and volunteers.
 Conejo Valley days provides a great source of fundraising for so many needed services and projects in our community.

 CVD Parade in 1965.
 Image courtesy of Conejo Through the Lens, Thousand Oaks Library.

 The event officially became known as “Conejo Valley Days” in 1956.
 In 1957, a Conejo Valley Days parade was added to the festivities starting at Conejo School Road and ending at Jungleland.
 It was joked that more people were in the parade than were watching.
 Famed lion tamer Mabel Stark, who appeared at Jungleland, was named Grand Marshal.
 Believe it or not, they even had Camel races!
 According to early newspaper articles, small groups worked fundraising food booths to raise money for a “much-needed speaker system for the whole town to use.”